stitchfix/scala-redis/README.md

 - Consistent Hashing on the client.
 - Support for Clustering of Redis nodes.

+NOTE: this is a StitchFix fork with some minor simplifications to solve a bizzare error that occurs when running with Spark.

 ## Information about redis

 Redis is a key-value database.
 It is similar to memcached but the dataset is not volatile, and values can be strings, exactly like in memcached, but also lists and sets with atomic operations to push/pop elements.